RICCIARDI-Adrien/Qt_Builder/README.md

 ## Usage

-Call `Qt_Builder.sh` script with as unique argument the Qt version you want to build (for instance `5.13.0`).
+Call `Qt_Builder.sh` script with as mandatory argument the Qt version you want to build (for instance `5.13.0`).

-Everything will then be downloaded and built into `/tmp` directory.
+Everything will then be downloaded and built into the `/tmp` directory.
 At the end of the process, Qt will be installed to `/opt/Qt/<Qt version>`.

+It is also possible to specify the temporary build directory as the second (optional) argument.